Send Me A Jew By Tim Moore Scripture says that in the Millennial Kingdom ten…

 Paul was the first to make reference to both cities when he said the current Jerusalem is symbolic of the Old Covenant, but the Jerusalem that’s above symbolizes the New Covenant (Galatians 4:24-26).
 I think it’s also the first mention of the New Jerusalem being above the Earth, not on it.

 I’ve written about the New Jerusalem several times, how it will be the exclusive home of the redeemed Church.
 At about 1400 miles tall, wide, and deep it will be much too big to fit on Earth.
 In fact, it will be almost 2/3rds the size of the moon.
-Put in a different perspective, if the entire world population, currently about 7,000,000,000 people, lived in one geographic location with the population density of New York City, it would be a city the size of the state of Texas.
+Put in a different perspective, if the entire world population, currently almost 8,000,000,000 people, lived in one geographic location with the population density of New York City, it would be a city the size of the state of Texas.
 The way it’s described in Rev. 21:16 leads many people to believe the New Jerusalem is either a cube or pyramid shaped.
 But if it was a sphere, like the moon, the New Jerusalem could easily accommodate 22 cities this size on its surface area.
 That’s 22 times the total current population of Earth.
 Don’t let anyone tell you it’s not big enough for the Church.

 It won’t require the light of the Sun or the Moon because its light will come from the Glory of Lord.
 It will never be night there, but will provide light for the Earth during the Millennium (Rev. 21:23-25).